 Zanzibar is a growing headache for the Tanzanian government because of mounting sectarian tensions.

-Many Muslims living along Tanzania's coast feel marginalised by the secular government, providing fertile recruitment grounds for Islamist groups such as al Shabaab, which operates in Somalia further north on Africa's east coast.
+Many Muslims living along Tanzania's coast feel marginalized by the secular government, providing fertile recruitment grounds for Islamist groups such as al Shabaab, which operates in Somalia further north on Africa's east coast.

 "No suspects have been arrested so far.
 An investigation is underway to determine who carried out the latest attack and what their motives were," said Mhina.

 In February, homemade bombs went off near an Anglican cathedral and a restaurant popular with tourists on the semi-autonomous and mainly Muslim islands.
 There were no casualties.